 - The mattress is more durable than most of its all-foam competitors.

-- The new Purple mattress is especially good for heavy sleepers.
+- The new Purple mattress is especially good for heavier-weight sleepers.

 What Makes The Amerisleep AS4 Stand Out?

 - The mattress features a celliant cover.
-Credible studies show that celliant can bring certain health benefits and provide a cooler night of sleep.
+Studies suggest celliant may offer certain health benefits (such as improved muscle recovery for athletes) and provide a cooler night of sleep.

 - The mattress uses open-celled memory foam and has air channels that allow for airflow.
 Overall, it is one of the coolest sleeping memory foam mattresses out there (if not the coolest).

 - The memory foam relieves pressure very well.
-This mattress is an especially good choice for side sleepers.
+As a result, this mattress is an especially good choice for side sleepers.